RockZoid2080/Real-time-sign-language-management-system-/README.md

 # Real-time-sign-language-management-system-
-For helping people communicate better
+This system helps people to communicate using sign language

+The whole system will be uploaded soon